 Check the instructions that came with your plant for how often you should fertilize your particular type of tomato plant, but do treat it with a serve of potash when flowers first develop and regularly while they’re producing fruit.

 If you’re only planting one tomato plant, you can use the spare room in your planter to grow additional vegetables, herbs or other plants.
-There are some plants that are believed to grow very well with others, and this is called companion planting.Plants that are believed to grow well along-side tomato plants include French marigolds (which are said to help prevent root knot nematode (tapeworm) and repel fruit fly), basil (which helps repel mosquitoes and flies), chives, dill, mint, parsley and onion.
+Some plants are believed to grow very well with others, and this is called companion planting.Plants that are believed to grow well along-side tomato plants include French marigolds (which are said to help prevent root knot nematode (tapeworm) and repel fruit fly), basil (which helps repel mosquitoes and flies), chives, dill, mint, parsley and onion.

 Learn more about tomato growing